stoneneedle/support-chat-ts/README.md

 This new and improved version of the design features a React frontend to improve speed and quality of life, since the original version uses PHP and frames, causing performance lags.

+Although this design is intended to be more general, the original design was for a Star Wars chat room created in the early 2000s.
+Since then Project JJ has grown to contain a number of topic-based chats, mostly for freeform real-time text-based roleplaying.

 ## Usage
 The chats have an active user menu on the sidebar, a bottom login/message bar for sending chat messages, and a chat window display that also contains a landing page.